Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 Most symptoms of Wernicke’s encephalopathy can be reversed if detected and treated promptly and completely.
 Stopping alcohol use may prevent further nerve and brain damage.

-However, improvement in memory function is slow and, usually, incomplete.
-Without alcoholism and wet brain treatment, these disorders can be disabling and life-threatening.
+However, improvement in memory function is slow and usually incomplete.
+Without alcoholism and WKS treatment, these disorders can be disabling and life-threatening.

-Wet brain dementia affects long-term, chronic drinkers who are at the conclusion of their illness.
+WKS dementia affects long-term, chronic drinkers after their illness.
 Wernicke-Korsakoff syndrome is the official name for the condition, which has two distinct stages.
 Wernicke encephalopathy is the name of the initial stage, in which brain damages result in the symptoms listed below:

 -A lack of coordination and balance.